The one with STORMAGEDDON, DARK LORD OF ALL.

 - Goomba Stomp: The Cyberman stepping on Bitey the Cybermat.

-- Rory and Amy are only in the episode for a handful of seconds and he still manages to be this by carrying her many, many bags of clothes.
+- Henpecked Husband: Rory and Amy are only in the episode for a handful of seconds, and he still manages to be this by carrying her many, many bags of clothes.

 - Hidden Depths: Craig, Bumbling Dad and chubby First Girl Wins, is immediately chosen as the new Cyber-Leader.
-And immediately destroys the Cybermen through the Power of Love.
+He immediately destroys the Cybermen through The Power of Love.

-- Ho Yay: To the point where The Doctor and Craig being Mistaken for Gay is even a running plot-thread.
+- Homoerotic Subtext: The Doctor and Craig being Mistaken for Gay is a running plot thread.

 - Impairment Shot: Used when the Doctor regains consciousness after being knocked out by a Cyberman, and then when Madame Kovarian and the Silence knock out River Song.

 - Informed Ability: Six Cybermen being able to conquer the planet is not consistent with what we've seen.
-Bad guys aren't known for their humility, though.
+Bad guys aren't known for their humility.

 And all the years they fly